 The blue markers represent thefts of rhino horn, including thefts from government stockpiles, private homes and museums.
 These incidents involve the theft of at least 339 rhino horns, which were likely trafficked into the black market.
 In particular, a spate of thefts in Europe in 2010-12 has been linked to organised criminal networks.

 The green markers, 153 cases in total, represent convictions relating to selling or purchasing rhino horn, theft of rhino horn, or individuals found in possession of horn.
 The map does not include convictions relating to poaching unless a seizure of rhino horn also took place.
-While this data set is not exhaustive, it is nonetheless striking to note how few seizures have been openly reported as resulting in convictions, particularly in Vietnam, Mozambique and India, and EIA encourages governments to publish the outcome of prosecutions.
+While this data set is not exhaustive, it is nonetheless striking to note how few seizures have been openly reported as resulting in convictions, particularly in Vietnam, Mozambique and India, and we encourage governments to publish the outcome of prosecutions.

 Demand for rhino horn comes primarily from China and Vietnam, where it is used as a material for carving cups and trinkets, ground up for use as a hangover cure, party drug or in traditional medicine (despite it having no medicinal value) or is displayed whole as a status symbol.

 The map indicates the extent to which Chinese and Vietnamese nationals have been heavily involved in the global rhino trade.
 Cases which demonstrate Chinese or Vietnamese involvement are circled in red and black respectively; involvement being defined as occurring in China or Vietnam, or the source explicitly stating that a national of that country was arrested, convicted or found in possession of rhino horn.
-Overall, EIA’s records document the seizure of 1,320kg of rhino horn explicitly linked to Chinese nationals (26.8 per cent of total seizures) and 1,235kg of rhino horn explicitly linked to Vietnamese nationals (25 per cent of total seizures).
+Overall, our records document the seizure of 1,320kg of rhino horn explicitly linked to Chinese nationals (26.8 per cent of total seizures) and 1,235kg of rhino horn explicitly linked to Vietnamese nationals (25 per cent of total seizures).